UPM #24 – The Grading System

 F

-• The grade indicates that the student’s performance in the required exercises has revealed almost no understanding of the course content.
+- The F grade indicates that the student’s performance in the required exercises has revealed almost no understanding of the course content.

 AB